 However, if you are not fussed about the tech and have mainly carpets in your home along with maybe a pet then I would probably stick with the V11 animal.

 Furthermore if you live in a smaller home where the long run time isn’t paramount and you have plenty of hardfloor areas I would personally still consider the V8 or V10 Animal, especially if you can get a deal on one.

 You can oftentimes find great offers on these superseded models.
-Keep an eye on our Dyson deals page to compare best prices available online.
+Keep an eye on our Dyson review page to compare best prices available online.